 Services rendered by Gregory D. Lee:

-• Expert Witness in criminal and civil trials on security, police procedures and drug enforcement related matters including use of force/deadly force, avoiding deadly force, arrest tactics, informant handling, money laundering, drug identification, drugs in the work place and investigative techniques.
+• Expert Witness in criminal and civil trials on security, police procedures and drug enforcement related matters including the use of force/deadly force, avoiding deadly force, arrest tactics, informant handling, money laundering, drug identification, drugs in the workplace and investigative techniques.
 Expert in Military Affairs and Uniformed Code of Military Justice.

 • Conducts comprehensive evaluations of discovery material for both plaintiffs and defendants.
 Provides written report of findings.

 • Performs comprehensive terrorism threat assessments for your city, company, or major event.